tramnle/Webscrapping-TripAdvisor-MongoDB-/README.md

 2. It will then update the database with prices info from Xotelo - an API that draw data directly from Tripadvisor as well as Agoda.com.

+## Snapshot of database displayed by Studio 3T
 ![alt text](https://github.com/tramnle/Webscrapping-TripAdvisor-MongoDB-/blob/main/MongoDB%20Tripadvisor%20Database.png?raw=true)